U.S. Route 52 in Minnesota: History

 An experimental installation of Cooperative Intersection Collision Avoidance Systems–Stop Sign Assist (CICAS–SSA) was installed at the at-grade intersection with CR 9 near Cannon Falls, making use of dynamic message signs to show when it is safe to cross or turn onto the highway.
 A full-scale field test began in January 2010, though a previous version had also been tried at the intersection a few years earlier.
 This intersection was later converted to a full grade-separated interchange, with the work completed in late 2014.

+In 2009 the railroad that crosses the highway north of Cannon Falls was reactivated after being out of service for five years.

 Prior to October 2014, US 52 had an incomplete junction with North Main Street on the north side of Pine Island, straddling the Pine Island Township line.
 Southbound there is an exit to Main.
 Continuing south, there was an intersection with Main that crossed the southbound lanes of US 52 at-grade before crossing the median, then merging onto the left-hand side of US 52's northbound lanes; at the same intersection there was a right-turn lane to southbound US 52; there was no access from northbound US 52 to Main.
 Over the previous ten years, there had been 26 crashes at this junction, including one fatality.
 By September 2014, the Minnesota Department of Transportation (MnDOT) had decided to close most of this access, however, a permanent closure was not possible, as access to US 52 still has to be available during emergencies, such as a 2010 flood; in fact, Pine Island's exit to the south at CR 11 often floods in the winter.
 Instead, it was decided that a moveable gate would be placed on Main blocking access to the at-grade intersection; the southbound exit ramp would be retained.
 On October 29, a gate was put in place, with road striping and signage placed accordingly.
 During the week of May 4, 2015, the roadway through the median began to be removed.
 Pine Island and Goodhue County officials decried the design of the closure as "awkward", noting that during heavy snows, vehicles could go around the gate and still access US 52.
 The officials called for an interchange or some other solution to restore access to US 52 from the north side of Pine Island, but no funding or junction design had been identified as of 2015.